5uie/website/_posts/2022-06-05-FrameworkArrived.md

 [CNET](https://www.cnet.com/tech/computing/framework-laptop-review-a-functional-and-futureproof-13-inches/),
 and
 [iFixit](https://www.ifixit.com/News/51614/framework-laptop-teardown-10-10-but-is-it-perfect).
 This
 coincided well with my search for a new laptop.
-The 2015 MBP 13 inch Retina had really served me well for a while.
+The 2015 MBP 13-inch Retina had really served me well for a while.
 It is a laptop that introduced me to amazing battery power and the ability to work on a portable system that did not require kid gloves.
 However, after five years, the usual battery bulge and failure of speakers meant that it became a challenge to continue with the laptop.
-While a number of parts are available outside the "Apple Service Programme", sourcing them, testing their quality and negotiating the use of the right parts became a challenge.
+While several parts are available outside the "Apple Service Programme", sourcing them, testing their quality and negotiating the use of the right parts became a challenge.
 Additional challenges were posed as the new OS upgrades that Apple released seemed to constantly [slow down](https://arstechnica.com/gadgets/2020/11/macos-big-sur-launch-appears-to-cause-temporary-slowdown-in-even-non-big-sur-macs/) the system.
-This in itself isn't very surprising, my experience has been that updates from Apple have continued to help improve the experience (barring the minor hiccup due to my tooling).
+This isn't very surprising; my experience has been that updates from Apple have continued to help improve the experience (barring the minor hiccup due to my tooling).
 However, every couple of updates have also meant that the demands on the hardware